shariq1989/cookbook/content/recipe/stir_fried_rice.md

 5. Increase the temperature to high and add the reserved chilled rice, the remaining 1 tbsp butter, soy sauce, and oyster sauce; stir to combine.
 Allow the rice to cook with the rest of the ingredients for about 3-5 minutes, stirring occasionally.
 6. Off heat, stir in the remaining sesame oil to serve.

-### ABOUT THE MEAn
+### ABOUT THE MEAL

-Need a late-night snack or a meal to please your kids?
-Try our stir-fried rice includes white rice, onions, peas, garlic, and scrambled eggs.
-This easy-to-make vegetable stir-fried rice packs so much flavor.
+Need a late-night snack or meal your kids will love?
+Try our easy to make vegetable stir-fried rice.
+It includes white rice, onions, peas, garlic, and scrambled eggs, and it packs so much flavor.
 You can make it from scratch or use leftover rice for a convenient meal on a busy night.

 #### What main ingredients do I need for this meal?